pyrepo-git/python-telegram-menu/README.md

 Python package for Telegram menus, based on Telegram Bot API.

-Soon, I will add tests with examples of the packege use.
+Soon, I'll add tests with examples of the packege use.

 Also I'm plan add descriptions to README.md and directory with examples.